 - Pedestrian and bicycle accidents – Pedestrians and bicyclists are fatally injured in an accident caused by a negligent motor vehicle driver.

-- Commercial vehicle accidents – Commercial vehicle passengers are fatally injured or passengers in other motor vehicles are killed in an accident caused by a commercial vehicle.
+- Truck accidents – Commercial vehicle passengers are fatally injured or passengers in other motor vehicles are killed in an accident caused by a commercial vehicle.

 - Product liability – Defective product cases that result in fatal injuries.